-- Property Laws and related instruments amended by High Representative decision.
-Chronology principle made explicit and entitlement to AA restricted.
-Entry into legal force on December 29. - PLIP Cell sends letter on responsibility for budgeting and providing AA to competent Entity Ministers, all Entity Ombudsmen, and all Cantonal Prime Ministers. - Official PLIP launch of interagency Property Information Campaign (PIC) on December 4 amendments. - OSCE conducts 17 regional workshops on the December 4 amendments for all municipal housing authorities in BiH, as well as deputy and assistant Ombudsmen, UNHCR LAICs, and other NGOs. - High Representative decision requiring RS Government to provide information to allow RSNA to examine whether funds allotted for return are sufficient.
-Competent ministers of both Entities to report quarterly to MHRR on use of funds budgeted for return. - Deadline for temporary occupants to take minimum steps to seek repossession or reconstruction of their pre-war property or lose right to alternative accommodation.
+January 24, 2002 High Representative decision requiring RS Government to provide information to allow RSNA to examine whether funds allotted for return are sufficient.
+Competent ministers of both Entities to report quarterly to MHRR on use of funds budgeted for return.
+February 28, 2002 Deadline for temporary occupants to take minimum steps to seek repossession or reconstruction of their pre-war property or lose right to alternative accommodation.
 In all cases where a request for enforcement of a municipal decision has not been made, the municipal authorities should notify their counterparts in the municipality of the claimant's displacement.
 CRPC should identify mechanism for identifying temporary occupants who have failed to request enforcement of CRPC decisions.
-Municipalities of displacement to treat such cases as verified double occupancy. - High Representative decision prioritising the repossession of property by returning police officers, as an exception to chronology. - OSCE conducts four regional trainings for IC monitors on the procedure for review of revalidations.
-Trainings for members of the review commissions to take place as the commissions are constituted. - Deadline for claiming destroyed socially-owned apartments under the December 4, 2001 amendments to the property laws - High Representative decision requiring use of available space in collective centres as alternative accommodation and mandating a plan for expedited property repossession of collective centre residents through exchange of spaces in collective centres. - IC adopts New Strategic Direction
+Municipalities of displacement to treat such cases as verified double occupancy.
+April 30, 2002 High Representative decision prioritising the repossession of property by returning police officers, as an exception to chronology.

+June 12-17, 2002 OSCE conducts four regional trainings for IC monitors on the procedure for review of revalidations.
+Trainings for members of the review commissions to take place as the commissions are constituted.
+July 1, 2002 Deadline for claiming destroyed socially-owned apartments under the December 4, 2001 amendments to the property laws August 1, 2002 High Representative decision requiring use of available space in collective centres as alternative accommodation and mandating a plan for expedited property repossession of collective centre residents through exchange of spaces in collective centres.
+September XX, 2002 IC adopts New Strategic Direction